 Investigative Services : Crime Stoppers | Criminal Intelligence Section | Domestic Violence & Criminal Harassment Unit | Gang and Drug Units | Homicide Unit | Robbery / Assault / Arson Unit| | Sex Crimes Unit | Vice Unit

 Missing Persons Unit

-The Vancouver Police Department's Missing Persons Unit is part of the Major Crime Section.
-The Unit handles over 2,500 cases each year, including:
+The Vancouver Police Department's Missing Persons Unit handles over 4,000 cases per year, including:

 - juveniles and adults reported missing

 - letters received from around the world requesting assistance in locating a lost relative or friend

 - requests for assistance from other police departments

 - child abductions by parents or strangers

 At the end of each year, cases outstanding (not resolved) usually number from five to a dozen, depending on the circumstances of the disappearance.
 Most, if not all, unsolved cases are adults.

 The Missing Persons Unit also includes the Coroner's Liaison.